 Before joining Robbins LLP, Mr. Aguilar spent seventeen years with the U.S. Attorney’s Office in San Diego.
 During his tenure, Mr. Aguilar served as chief for the Terrorism, Violent Crimes and General Prosecutions Section; deputy chief for the General Crimes Section; trial lawyer for the Financial Institution Fraud Task Force and the Major Frauds Sections; and as a supervising ethics officer.
 He led grand jury investigations, and indicted and tried complex white-collar criminal cases involving myriad types of fraud.
 He authored thirty-five appellate briefs, and argued more than a dozen cases on appeal before the U.S. Court of Appeals for the Ninth Circuit.
 Prior to joining the U.S. Attorney’s Office, Mr. Aguilar worked on complex securities defense litigation at Morrison Foerster LLP in San Francisco.

 Mr. Aguilar is a recognized leader in the legal and civic communities.
 He has served in top leadership positions with legal and public entities, including San Diego La Raza Lawyers, California La Raza Lawyers, the State Bar of California, and the City of San Diego.
 He has been appointed by the judges for the United States District Court for the Southern District of California to serve as a member on several U.S. Magistrate Judge merit selection panels for appointment and reappointment.
 For his leadership inside and outside the courtroom, Mr. Aguilar has received numerous awards of recognition from the U.S. Department of Justice, legal associations, and civic organizations.
-Mr. Aguilar’s peers have recognized him as a Super Lawyer for 10 consecutive years and as a Top 50 San Diego Super Lawyer for the five consecutive years.
+Mr. Aguilar’s peers have recognized him as a Super Lawyer for 12 consecutive years, and he was ranked as a Top 50 San Diego Super Lawyer for five years.
 Mr. Aguilar received his Juris Doctor from the University of California, Berkeley School of Law where he served as managing editor of the La Raza Law Journal.
 He received his Bachelor of Arts from the University of Southern California, where he studied political science and journalism.

 Mr. Aguilar led the firm’s efforts as part of a team of plaintiff firms in a high profile, antitrust class action against several private equity firms.
 The case involved allegations of conspiracy among defendants to rig bids, restrict the supply of private equity financing, fix transaction prices, and divide up the market for private equity services for leveraged buyouts.
 Robbins LLP bore the responsibility for building the case against a principal defendant, one of the largest private equity firms in the world.
 In doing so, Mr. Aguilar conducted several depositions of some of the key private equity principals during the discovery phase of the case.
 The defendants settled for more than $590 million.
 Dahl v.
 Bain Capital Partners, No. 1:07-cv-12388 (WGY) (D. Mass., Mar.
 17, 2015).